Sandi: A System for Accountability: Overview

 \subsection{Optimality}

-We argue that, in principle, \oursystem incentivizes senders to behave ``not too badly'', until they stop using \oursystem.
+We argue that \oursystem incentivizes senders to behave ``not too badly'', until they stop using \oursystem.
 This guarantee is not trivial.
 For example, a sender may want to set up several endorsed channels for malicious and abusive---yet profitable---communication.
 Why would the sender not just go ahead with its operation and stop using \oursystem once its score crashes?
 How can we possibly prevent such behavior?

-One way is to let \accountabilityServer decline issuing the sender endorsement tags when its score is low.
-However, if the sender has a fresh account with a high score, \accountabilityServer cannot know the sender's intentions, except perhaps by entirely breaking communication privacy.
-Instead, we follow an approach to guarantee ``good'' behavior by making it more advantageous for senders to delay (most of) their bad behavior until arbitrarily late.
-With this approach we can retain communication privacy.
+One solution would be to let \accountabilityServer decline issuing the sender endorsement tags when its score is low.
+However, if the sender has a fresh account with a high score, \accountabilityServer cannot know the sender's intentions since it cannot see the sender's communication.
+We take another approach, where we incentivize ``good'' behavior by making it more advantageous for senders to delay bad behavior until arbitrarily much later.

 In \autoref{sec:optimality} we analyze a rational sender (\autoref{def:senders-rationality}) trying to maximize its benefit.
 We prove that every rational sender has an optimal strategy of a specific form (\autoref{th:opt_strategy_1}) that incentivizes it to engage in (mostly) appropriate communication for as long as it keeps using \oursystem, and that this incentive can be controlled by adjusting~\reputationFunc (\autoref{th:opt_strategy_2}).